Bskasan/Bskasan/README.md

 When I’m not coding, I’m probably playing drums, lifting weights, or playing games.

-**Currently working on my own project, <a href="https://mindbase-ten.vercel.app/" target="_blank" rel="noopener noreferrer">MindBase</a> which is a personal content management app that helps you save, organize, and schedule the articles, videos, podcasts, and other resources you want to consume later.**
+**Currently working on my own hobby project, <a href="https://mindbase-ten.vercel.app/" target="_blank" rel="noopener noreferrer">MindBase</a> which is a personal content management app that helps you save, organize, and schedule the articles, videos, podcasts, and other resources you want to consume later.**

 <div align="left">